kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 While performing exploratory laparotomy, which of the following features will help you to _distinguish the ileum from the jejunum_?

 	A. It possesses numerous circular folds
-	B. It chiefly occupies the umbilical and left iliac regions - F
+	B. It chiefly occupies the umbilical and left iliac regions
-	C. It has larger and more numerous aggregated lymph nodes - F
+	C. It has larger and more numerous aggregated lymph nodes
 	D. It is more vascular
-	E. It is retroperitoneal - F
+	E. It is retroperitoneal

 #### Answer: A. It possesses numerous circular folds - *FALSE* = C. It has larger and more numerous aggregated lymph nodes - TRUE
 - The ileum is narrow, its diameter being 3.75cm, and its coat thinner and less vascular than that of the jejunum.
 It possesses just a few circular folds, which are small and disappear entirely towards its lower end, although aggregated lymph nodules (Peyer’s patches) are larger and more numerous.
 For the most part the jejunum occupies the umbilical and left iliac regions, whereas the ileum occupies chiefly the umbilical, hypogastric, right iliac and pelvic regions.
 The terminal part of the ileum usually lies in the pelvis, from which it ascends over the right psoas and right iliac vessels; it ends in the right iliac fossa by opening into the medial side of the start of the large intestine.
 The jejunum and ileum are attached to the posterior abdominal wall by an extensive fold of peritoneum, the mesentery, which allows the freest motion, so that each coil can accommodate itself to changes in form and position.